agc93/git-profile-manager/docfx/doc/installation.md

 Installing Git Profile Manager is simple and easy, and supports a huge range of platforms.

-Currently installers are provided for: Windows 10, Ubuntu (16.04, 14.04), RHEL 7, Debian 8, and CentOS 7.
+Currently installers are provided for Windows 10, Ubuntu/Debian, and RPM-based distributions (Fedora/CentOS/RHEL).

 You can also manually install on any of the above, as well as macOS 10.12 *Sierra*.

+> Find the download links for your platform [here](./download.md)

 ## Linux